genuary-art/site/2025/faq.md

 I have already answered this question in the very first paragraph of this site's [home page](/).

-But, it's 2026 which is the Year of Just Being Nice and Also Universal Peace For Once Please, so I can also just tell you.
-GENUARY is an artificially generated month of time where we build code that makes beautiful things.

 ## Do I need to follow the prompts strictly?

 No.